macd2point0/MMM-CloneWarsQuotes/README.md

 	 }
 ]
 ````
-The `MMM-CloneWarsQuotes` module displays a random intro quote from _The Clone Wars_ television series, seasons 1-7.
+The `MMM-CloneWarsQuotes` is a MagicMirror² module that displays a random intro quote (Jedi proverb) from _The Clone Wars_ television series, seasons 1-7.

 ## Screenshots
 - MMM-CloneWarsQuotes Screenshot